 Building a website or having a Twitter account isn’t enough to get new leads.
 Fortunately, Google gives businesses plenty of tools to help.

-Google My Business (GMB) is a free tool for small business owners.
+Google Business Profile (GMB) is a free tool for small business owners.
 It helps manage your online presence across all of Google – from Search to Maps.
 After signing up, you can verify your business and take control of its profile on Google.

 It’s more than a free business listing.
 Creating a business profile is the same thing as adding a place to Google Maps.
 Anyone can do it.
 After Google confirms it is an original listing, they will create a business profile.
 The profile is what lets people add reviews, photos, and answer questions.
 The profile may populate with information that the search engine gathers from across the web.

 Your business profile can exist on its own – without a GMB account.
 If someone else has created the profile for your business, you can attach a GMB account to it.
 Once you verify business ownership, Google will give you control over the profile, where you will be able to adjust what people see when they find you in the results.
-To get started, visit Google My Business and sign into (or create) your Google account.
+To get started, visit Google Business Profile and sign into (or create) your Google account.
 Follow the steps on screen to complete.

 How to Rank in Google Maps